liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

     - For this example, Add a new field set:
         - A Text field called *Customer Name*
         - A Text Box called *Requested Spa Technician*
-        - A Select field called *Services Requested*
+        - A Select field called *Services Requested* with these options:
+            - Massage
+            - Fish Pedicure
+            - Sauna
+            - Acupuncture
+            - Moon Mud Facial Mask
         - A Boolean field called *Returning Customer?*
         - A Date field called *Preferred Date*
         - A Text field called *Preferred Time*
         - A Date field called *Available Date*
         - A Text field called *Available Time*
         - A Boolean field called *Approved*
-        - A Text field called *Contact Name*
         - A Text Box field called *Managerial Comments*

 Click *Next* to move on to the next step in the wizard: adding a workflow for